EvanForsythe/ERCnet/README.md

 Below we provide detailed instructions for configuring environments for each step of ERCnet.

+We have provided sample input data for a very small ERCnet run in to test whether ERCnet and dependencies are configured properly.
+These data are located in the SampleData directory and are formatted similar to Orthofinder output.
+Note that you will need to copy Species_mapping.csv into the main ERCnet directory in order to run a test run on the sample data.

 ### 1. Phylogenomic analyses
 #### Installing dependencies